Kelvingrove (Glasgow, UK)

 Ticket info available at this link

-University of Glasgow Memorial Chapel (Glasgow, UK)
+University of Glasgow Memorial Chapel (UK)

 The Revd Mustard His Installation Prelude —Nico Muhly (b.1981)